FreeCAD/FPA/drafts/fpa report 2023.md

 ## Plans for 2023

+We expect 2023 to be even busier than 2022.
+Some of the things we hope to accomplish in 2023 are:

 * Enable the FPA to engage in commercial operations and deduct VAT

 * Hire an accountant to handle Belgian reporting requirements, such as tax returns